kdhageman/spatiotemporal_charge_scheduling/README.md

 > Note that these command are only tested on MacOS and Windows and Linux remain untested.

 ### 1. Preparation
+It is necessary to have access to a 3d point cloud (in `.ply` format) of a structure.
-Prior to running a simulation, a set of flight paths must be generated first.
+Prior to running a simulation, a set of flight paths must be generated first for this structure.
 To do so, prepare a configuration file (use `config/flight_sequence/template.yml` as a template).
 Then run the following two commands:
 ```